 - Look into your employee benefits to see if you have access to Flexible Spending Arrangements (FSA) or Health Savings Accounts that allow you to set aside tax-free money for qualified health expenses, such as LASIK.

-- Think about any bonuses, gifts, or tax refunds you may be entitled to; for example, the recent CARES Act stimulus checks.
+- Think about any bonuses (like the latest trend in signing bonuses for new jobs), gifts, or tax refunds you may be entitled to; for example, the recent CARES Act stimulus checks.
 These unexpected windfalls are terrific opportunities to invest in your better vision and quality of life.

 You can learn more about the cost of LASIK, how to evaluate deals, and ways to make LASIK fit in your budget by visiting the Investing in Vision Correction category on this blog.